magopian/modern-cljs/doc/tutorial-03.md

 boot cljs
 ```

-We did not pass any compilation option to the task by exployting few
+We did not pass any compilation option to the task by exploiting a few
 available defaults.
 Namely:

 * `none` as compiler optimizations;